 Considering moving to the German Village district?

 Many of the residential buildings are red brick homes with wrought iron fences along tree-lined, brick paved streets.
 The average home is roughly $350,000 with an average listing price of about $420,000.
-German village also has a general commercial and retail district along third Street with locally owned restaurants, bookstores, and coffee shops, many of which cater to European imported retail and gourmet foods.
-Many of the restaurants in this community have one local awards such as the best new restaurant in the city (Skillet), best burgers (Thurman Café), and Barcelona, one of the best Spanish cuisine in the area.
+German village also has a general German Village.jpgcommercial and retail district along Third Street with locally owned restaurants, bookstores, and coffee shops, many of which cater to European imported retail and gourmet foods.
+Many of the restaurants in this community has won a local award such as the best new restaurant in the city (Skillet), best burgers (Thurman Café), and Barcelona, one of the best Spanish cuisine in the area.
 Other local venues rated the German Village guesthouse as one of the best Columbus hotels in 2010 by Citysearch.com.

 Of course, in a place rich with German history we can't forget about Oktoberfest.
 This along leaning community Festival first place in the Columbus area in Schiller Park and now takes place at the Ohio State Fairgrounds and Expo Center.
 Smaller Oktoberfest events still go on throughout German village with community parties, neighborhood pub crawl, and the famous brewery District.
 Hosters Street is known around German village as one of the best places for breweries and pubs in Columbus.
 If you are interested in learning more about German village or would like some information on the homes and real estate for sale in this part of Columbus Ohio, feel free to start your search here or call me anytime for more details and a personal tour of the current listings.